s-manguy/projects/webdesign/sunnyside-agency_landing-page/README.md

 ### A more realistic [desktop version Prototype](https://www.figma.com/proto/KorWlWLjfqqE1BqGaStgOP/Sunnyside-Figma-from-crach-course?node-id=3%3A2&scaling=min-zoom&page-id=0%3A1&starting-point-node-id=3%3A2)
 1. Create the About us page and the Contact page to have the possibility to more realistic prototype.
 2. Create header and footer overlays to represente the different states of various elements.
-3. Add all the interactions and play the prototype.
+3. Add interactions and play the prototype (added interactions : logotype, navlink, contact button as examples).

 ### Add [accessibility notes](https://www.figma.com/file/KorWlWLjfqqE1BqGaStgOP/Sunnyside-Figma-from-crach-course?node-id=0%3A1) to the mockup
 1. Indicate the Home page skeleton/architecture.